MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - Fixed a regression introduced in version 101.61.69 where the status menu icon was sometimes showing an error icon, even though no action was required from the end user
 - Improved the `conflicting_applications` field in `mdatp health` to show only the most recent 10 processes and also to include the process names.
 This makes it easier to identify which processes are potentially conflicting with Microsoft Defender for Endpoint for Mac.
-- Fixed a bug in `mdatp device-control removable-media policy list` where vendor ID and product ID were displayed as decimal instead of hexadecimal
+- Resolved an issue in `mdatp device-control removable-media policy list` where vendor ID and product ID were displayed as decimal instead of hexadecimal
 - Performance improvements & other Product improvements

 ### Mar-2022 (Build: 101.61.69 | Release version: 20.122022.16169.0)